AI, skills and labour markets

 Using labour-market data, job postings and task-based indicators to examine how AI and digital technologies change skills, occupations and workforce transitions.

-Developing indicators and empirical methods to integrate productivity measurement with environmental pressures, including emissions, nutrient surpluses and soil-related outcomes.
+Developing indicators and empirical methods to integrate productivity measurement with environmental pressures, and evaluating diversification strategies.

-Assessing future livestock systems, circular economy approaches, farm diversification and sustainability scenarios across European agri-food systems.
+Assessing future agri-food systems, circular economy approaches, farm diversification and sustainability scenarios across European agri-food systems.

 Current and recent externally funded research leadership and collaboration.

-Multi-partner European project on sustainable biomass production, soil health restoration, land-use transitions and decision-support for policy and practice.
+Multi-partner European project on sustainable biomass production, soil health restoration, land-use transitions and decision-support for policy and practice (starting September 2026).

 AI-driven research programme examining how data science and AI can support sustainable agri-food futures, with attention to skills, research capacity and labour-market transformation.